rsgturkeygroup3/BioHackathon/paper.md

 ---
-title: 'Comparison of SARS-CoV-2 variants with INSaFLU and galaxyproject'
+title: 'Comparison of SARS-CoV-2 variants with INSaFLU and galaxyproject workflows'
 tags:
   - COVID-19
   - galaxyproject